 - What is family?

 - What are friendships?

-- Family and friends help and support each other

-- Making friends
+- Recognising other people's emotions

+- Working with others

 - Friendship problems

 - Healthy Friendships

 - Families offer stability and love

 - Families are all different

-- Managing friendships
+- Other people's feelings

 - Unhappy friendships

-- Valuing me

 - Manners & courtesy

 - Loss and change

+- Gender stereotypes careers and jobs